terazus/AnotherPokedex/README.md

 ## Notes:
-Main concern were velocity of development and offline mode.
+Main considerations were velocity of development and offline mode.
 - SSR/PWA support with graphQL, loading data on `nuxtServerInit`: slower build time, but offline/SEO ready (static pages).
 - Offline mode not set up yet but PWA has the workbox module to let us do that.
 To make this work properly, we would need to download all images and add them to the distribution.
 - Caching not required because requests are made at build time (inspect browser network tab to confirm).